B’chol…, “In all your ways, know Him.”

 📖 Proverbs 3:6 tells us “in all our ways acknowledge Him and He will make your paths straight.”

 🎯 What areas do you struggle to acknowledge Him and what He has done?

-The more you commune with God the less likely it is that you will forget Him.
+The more you commune with God the less likely it is that you will forget Him or forget his works.

 🙏🏼 PRAY: Lord, help me to know you in every moment of my day.
 Holy Spirit, Come, show me what it is to walk with you in every step.
 And when I go astray, lead me in paths that will make my way straight back to you.